sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 <a name="PEC"></a>[7] Alex Horn, Ali Kheradmand, and Mukul R Prasad.
 A precise and expressive lattice-theoretical framework for efficient network verification.
 In 2019 IEEE 27th In- ternational Conference on Network Protocols (ICNP),pages 1–12.
 IEEE, 2019.

-<a name="automata-theory"></a>[8] Harry R Lewis and Christos H Papadimitriou.
-Elements of the theory of computation.
-ACM SIGACT News, 29(3):62–78, 1998.